Ademolacode/Microsoft-SOC-Analyst-Portfolio/kql/04-identity-crossdomain.md

 | sort by TimeGenerated desc
 ```

 **Key insight:** Error 53003 means authentication succeeded but CA policy blocked access.
-The credentials were valid — the attacker had the password.
+The credentials were valid, the attacker had the password.
 CA policy was the only line of defence at that point.
 This reinforces why MFA should be the first control deployed, not a later addition.
 CA policy blocking after credential theft is reactive.
 MFA makes the credentials useless in the first place.

 ---

-## Query 4.4 — Password Spray Pattern Detection
+## Query 4.4 - Password Spray Pattern Detection

 Many failed logons across many accounts from one source IP in a short window is the spray signature.
 This is what was generating the 18,163 EventID 4625 events observed in Phase 1.